PrototypeZone/ceng317/sensorseffectors.md

 The 0x10 XA1110 GPS Breakout it not a good choice since we don't have access to a solid GPS signal in the classroom.
 Note: Stemma QT uses the same 4 Pin JST SH 1.0mm pitch connectors as Qwiic (Black for GND, Red for V+, Blue for SDA, Yellow for SCL).
 Keep in mind the logic on the Raspberry Pi is 3.3V only.
 Note: Some Qwiic breakout boards requires additional connections.
-Note: Purchasing from SparkFun directly with regular shipping is not fast enough.
-Purchasing via DigiKey for SparkFun items they have in stock is.
+Note: Purchasing from SparkFun directly with regular shipping is not reliable/fast enough.
+Purchasing via DigiKey for SparkFun items they have in stock usually is.

 ## Your Existing Sense Hat
 In addition to power and ground the sense hat uses: